qixininin/deepKin/README.md

 - Function **theta.min()**:

-The critical value or the deepest relatedness ($\delta$) that the data would support to be detected from unrelated pairs at a given significant level.
+The critical value or the deepest relatedness that the data would support to be detected significantly related pairs at a given significant level.
 If we assume a significant level of $\alpha$, the critical value ($\theta_D^\delta$) is

 $$\theta_D^\delta=z_{1-\alpha}\ \sqrt{2/m_e}$$

 - Function **me.min()**:

-Guidline I: The minimum number of effective markers is required for detecting the target degree of relatives from unrelated pairs, and it is of economic utility to minimize a budget or industrial application.
+Guideline I: The minimum number of effective markers is required for detecting the target degree of relatives from unrelated pairs, and it is of economic utility to minimize a budget or industrial application.

 $$m_e \geq 2 \left[ \frac{{z_{1-\alpha} + z_{1-\beta} (1-\theta_D^t)}}{{\theta_D^t}} \right]^2$$

 - Function **power.max()**:

-Guidline II: Given the target degree of relatedness, how much of the power ($\pi$) could be compromised or improved.
+Guideline II: Given the target degree of relatedness, how much of the power ($\pi$) could be compromised or improved.

 $$\pi = 1-\beta = z^{-1} \left( \frac{{\sqrt{\frac{{m_e}}{2}} \theta_D^t - z_{1-\alpha}}}{{1-\theta_D^t}} \right)$$

 These three functions are also in-built in the following summary function.

-- Function **deepKin()** allows calculation for all three principles and returns a result list.
+- Function **deepKin()** allows calculation for the critical value and two guidelines, and returns a result list.
 - Function **deepKin.summary()** provides summary of the results.
 ```
 #### Simple examples -----------------------------------------------------------